Saturday, July 11, 2026

 Methodological Foundation

 This text names the minimal epistemic posture of syntropic philosophy.
 It is not a technique or a sequence of steps.
-It is the stance that allows rigor and openness to cooperate.
+It is the stance that allows rigor and openness to cooperate without collapsing into either rigidity or vagueness.